TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageContent/Index.rst

 are additionally sorted by columns, content that is in the right column in the backend is in the right column on your page.
-Each content element on your page can be of a different type (like text or text with image), so you can create very flexible pages.
+Each content element on your page can be of a different type (like text or text & images), so you can create very flexible pages.

 Let's look what happens if we move a content element.